flare561/audioswitchc/readme.md

 sudo make install
 ```

-Then it can be run with `audioswitch`
+Then it can be run with `audioswitchd`

 If you want to run it as a service you can copy `audioswitch.service` to `/etc/systemd/system` then run `sudo systemctl start audioswitch.service` to start it, and `sudo systemctl enable audioswitch.service` to start it automatically on boot.